Exawind/openturbine/_sources/developer/documentation.rst.txt

 the codebase can be browsed in this manual.
 The `Doxygen manual
 <http://www.doxygen.nl/manual/index.html>`_ provides an overview of
 the syntax that must be used.
-Please follow the Doxygen style of commenting code when commenting OpenTurbine sources.
+Please follow the Doxygen style of commenting code when commenting Kynema sources.

 When commenting code, try to use self-documenting code, i.e., descriptive names for variables and functions that eliminate the need to describe what is going on